This article has been checked for horticultural accuracy by Oliver Parsons.

 While cucamelons may not be as commonly grown as other garden plants, they are gaining popularity among home gardeners for their distinctive taste and appearance.
 They're easy to grow and require minimal maintenance.

 Cucamelons are typically grown as annuals, but they can be grown as perennials in warmer climates (and can be overwintered indoors).
 They need warm temperatures and are sensitive to frost, so they should be planted out from May, after all risk of frost has passed.
 If grown in a greenhouse they can be started off earlier.

 How to grow cucamelons

 Grow cucamelons in moist, well-drained, fertile soil in full sun.
 Sow seed under cover from March and plant out after all risk of frost has passed.
-Water regularly and fertilise with a high-potash liquid feed weekly.
-Harvest cucamelons when they are around the size of a grape and still firm.
+Water regularly and fertilise with a high-potash liquid feed every week or so once flowers start appearing.
+Harvest cucamelons when they are around the size of a large grape and still firm.

 Where to grow cucamelons

 Grow cucamelons indoors or outside, in containers or directly in the ground.
 They are climbers and so require support from a trellis or wigwam of canes.

 How to plant cucamelons

 Cucamelon seed needs a temperature of around 23ºC to germinate successfully, so sow seed in a heated propagator from early April if they are to be grown in a greenhouse, or from mid April to early May if they are to grow outside.
 Sow seeds into trays or modules of peat-free seed compost and cover with 7mm-1cm of compost.
 Firm gently and water with a watering can with the rose attached.
 As with other members of the cucumber family, it's best to plant the seeds on their sides to reduce the risk of them rotting.